spatie/image-optimizer/README.md

 ## Logging the optimization process

 By default the package will not throw any errors and just operate silently.
-If the package does not behave as expected you can set a logger like this:
+To verify what the package is doing you can set a logger:

 ```php
 use Spatie\ImageOptimizer\ImageOptimizerFactory;